Call us on 0330 002 8749

 Trust Freyja Medical for all your skin care needs, from thorough mole checks to expert mole removal.

 You’ll find our clinic conveniently located near Eagles Meadow and Wrexham University, with parking and public transport links close by.
-Many patients travel from across North Wales for specialist acne care thanks to our medical expertise and thorough, patient-centred approach.
+Many patients travel from across North Wales for specialist mole checks thanks to our medical expertise and thorough, patient-centred approach.

 If you’d like location details, opening hours, or transport guidance, visit our dedicated Dermatologist Wrexham page for more information.